Bankruptcy After Retirement: Do Retirees Need To Go Bankrupt?

 If you experience difficulties meeting payments, or you’re worried that you’re not going to be able to pay bills in the coming weeks or months, there are steps you can take to deal with debt.

 The first thing to do is seek expert help.
-An experienced adviser will be able to analyse your finances and provide tailored recommendations based on the solutions that will suit you best.
+An experienced advisor will be able to analyse your finances and provide tailored recommendations based on the solutions that will suit you best.

 Secondly, you could consider looking at ways to generate money to clear your debts, for example, selling your home and down-sizing.